15 Incredible Festivals in Oaxaca to Experience in 2023

 Incredibly, the roots of this Oaxaca festival begin with the Zapotecs, before the arrival of the Spanish.
 That means the Guelaguetza Festival is over 500 years old!

-Although, some of the best events happen outside of these dates and in small towns throughout the state of Oaxaca.
+Although in my opinion, some of the best events happen outside of these dates and in small towns throughout the state of Oaxaca.

 During the Guelaguetza Festival in Oaxaca, a man pours a spectator a shot of mezcal.
 In the background a woman holding a basket pours a different spectator a shot of mezcal.